taxoniq/taxoniq/README.md

 - Pre-computed indexes updated monthly from NCBI, [WoL](https://biocore.github.io/wol/) and cross-referenced databases
-- Offline operation: all indexes are bundled with the package; no network calls are made when querying taxon information (separately, Taxoniq can fetch the nucleotide or protein sequences over the network given a taxon or accession - see **Retrieving sequences** below)
+- Offline operation: all indexes are bundled with the package; no network calls are made when querying taxon information (separately, Taxoniq can fetch the nucleotide or protein sequences over the network given a taxon or sequence accession ID - see **Retrieving sequences** below)
 - A CLI capable of JSON I/O, batch processing and streaming of inputs for ease of use and pipelining in shell scripts
 - A stable, [well-documented](https://chanzuckerberg.github.io/taxoniq/#module-taxoniq), type-hinted Python API (Python 3.6 and higher is supported)